apple/foundationdb/flow/README.md

     [File identifiers](https://google.github.io/flatbuffers/md__schemas.html)
     are used to sanity check that the message you're deserializing is of the schema you expect.
 You can give a type `T` a file identifier by making `T::file_identifier` a static member of type `FileIdentifier`.
+If you don't control `T`, you can specialize the `FileIdentifierFor` template.
+See `flow/FileIdentifier.h` for examples.
 You don't need to change the file identifier for a type when evolving its schema.

 1. Schema evolution